Welsh language activity ideas

 You could always helpwch y wiwer i ddod o hyd i 'w chnau / help the squirrel find his nuts , use the grid to move up and down ‘i fynny ac i lawr’ or left and right 'i'r chwith a'r dde'.
 You could always create a similar board game using Welsh and English prompt cards, or even go outside and mark the floor with chalk to play the more physical version using a squirrel teddy and hedgehog, collect some leaves and make your own post box.
 Make your own 'chwith' (left) and 'dde' (right) arrows for the game.

 Young children love singing and it’s a great way of strengthening language skills.
 This is a perfect opportunity to introduce the children to some popular Welsh language Christmas songs as it could encourage the children to become more confident.
 Sion corn ydw i / I am Father Christmas and also Sion Corn / Father Christmas are two songs you could introduce to the children and will certainly get them into the spirit of Christmas.
-You could play the song in the background as children create Christmas crafts or activities or you could even get them to sing together as a group and put on a small Christmas concert with one of the imitating Father Christmas.
+You could play the song in the background as children create Christmas crafts or activities or you could even get them to sing together as a group and put on a small Christmas concert with one of them imitating Father Christmas.

 Using books allows you to be creative and provides a range of further activities which can support the learning of vocabulary and many other developmental skills.
 You may choose to loan a book from your local library or listen to audio books these are particularly useful resources if you care for children with visual or additional leaning needs.
 Siôn Corn a'r Anrheg Gorau Un / Santa's Greatest Gift is one good book with a subliminal message and Santa as a lead character.
 Written in rhyming verse the story is accompanied by beautiful colour illustrations.
-Another is Stori'r Nadolig / The Story of Christmas as this is a wonderful way to introduce the miraculous story of Christmas to young children.
-With its adorable illustrations children will be engaged children as they learn about the nativity story.
+Another is Stori'r Nadolig / The Story of Christmas (ISBN: 9781859947456) as this is a wonderful way to introduce the miraculous story of Christmas to young children.
+With its adorable illustrations children will be engaged as they learn about the nativity story.

 Rhestr Noswyl Nadolig / Christmas Eve checklist is a free downloadable Christmas resource.
 This special bilingual checklist will not only provide the children with a variety of fun activities to do, it will also strengthen their language development as you can encourage the child to name each activity bilingually to reinforce the learning.
 Matiau bwrdd Nadolig Siôn Corn a Rudolph / Santa & Rudolph’s festive placemat is another free downloadable bilingual Christmas resource.
 It is a special placemat that can be personalised with spaces to put down carrots for Rudolph and a mince pie and glass of milk for Santa.
 To further enhance the Welsh language development, why not learn some Welsh words related to the nativity and share them with the children.
 You could then create Christmas flash cards of these to play snap or match up pairs, making sure each child says the Welsh word when they turn over each card.